Occassional Cocktails may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Another snake themed shot to try is the water moccasin shot.

 Layering a shot is one of those bartending tricks that looks really impressive but isn’t too hard to learn.
 It does take some practice and time to train your pouring hand properly, but once you’ve got it you’ve got it.
-Essentially, a layered shot is when you pour two or more individual ingredients into a shot glass and, instead of mixing with each other, they layer on top of each other.

 To make a layered shot you need a few things.
 The first is a bar spoon and the second is a good understanding of liquid weight and density.